 - Rumeli & Telsim v.
 Republic of Kazakhstan Acted for Kazakhstan in seeking the annulment of an award:, Decision of the Ad Hoc Committee dated 25 March 2010

 Alongside his practice as counsel in arbitrations, Christopher is also well versed in the court applications which often accompany arbitrations, ranging from s.9 stays and anti-suit injunctions, through to challenges to awards.
-Christopher was counsel for the successful party in three important recent decisions: A v B EWHC 1870 (Comm) [make a link] the first reported case addressing what is required for exhaustion of the second instance in commodity arbitrations under s.70(2) of the Arbitration Act as a precursor to bringing a challenge to the award; Ascom v.
-Kazakhstan EWHC 2542 (Comm) [make a link] on the approach to security where the court of its own motion orders a stay of enforcement proceedings pending the outcome of foreign set aside proceedings; and X v Y a decision on the test to be adopted on an application for security for the award under s.70(7) of the Arbitration Act 1996 where a challenge under s.68 has been brought.
+Christopher was counsel for the successful party in three important recent decisions: A v B EWHC 1870 (Comm) the first reported case addressing what is required for exhaustion of the second instance in commodity arbitrations under s.70(2) of the Arbitration Act as a precursor to bringing a challenge to the award; Ascom v.
+Kazakhstan EWHC 2542 (Comm) on the approach to security where the court of its own motion orders a stay of enforcement proceedings pending the outcome of foreign set aside proceedings; and X v Y a decision on the test to be adopted on an application for security for the award under s.70(7) of the Arbitration Act 1996 where a challenge under s.68 has been brought.

 Christopher also has significant experience of the enforcement of awards, both in the strategy and applications necessary to an enforcement, and also to opposing enforcement.
 Christopher has particular experience of the specialist area of enforcement of investment arbitration awards and has authored the chapter covering England & Wales in the leading publication addressing this area.
 Recent instructions include: